DerickEddington/sem_safe/README.md

 provides solutions to, are:

 - To share a semaphore between multiple threads, the type must be `Sync`, which requires "interior mutability".
-This crate implements its own abstraction over `UnsafeCell<libc::sem_t>` to achieve this, and this also enables values of this type to be global `static` items (not `mut`) which can be convenient, or values of this type can be shorter-lived locals and lifetime-safety is enforced.
+This crate implements its own abstractions over `UnsafeCell<libc::sem_t>` or `*mut libc::sem_t` to achieve this, and this also enables values of these to be global `static` items (not `mut`) which can be convenient, or values of these can be shorter-lived locals and lifetime-safety is enforced.

-- The values of the `sem_t` type must start as uninitialized and then be initialized by calling `sem_init()`, before applying any of the other operations to a `sem_t`.
-This crate has separate owned `Semaphore` and borrowed `SemaphoreRef` types to enforce that the operations can only be done to safe references to initialized values and that the references can only be gotten after pinning and initializing owned values.
+- The values of the unnamed `sem_t` type must start as uninitialized and then be initialized by calling `sem_init()`, and the values of the named `sem_t *` must be initialized by calling `sem_open()`, before applying any of the other operations to them.
+This crate has separate owned `Semaphore` and borrowed `SemaphoreRef` types to enforce that the operations can only be done to safe references to initialized values and that the references can only be gotten after initializing owned values, which first requires pinning for the unnamed type.
+This also ensures thread safety.

-- Deinitialization (`sem_destroy()`) is only done when dropping an owned `Semaphore` and only if it was initialized.
-Dropping is prevented when there are any `SemaphoreRef`s extant, which prevents destroying a semaphore when there still are potential use-sites.
+- Deinitialization (`sem_destroy()` or (safely) `sem_close()`) is only done when dropping an owned `Semaphore` and only if it was initialized.
+Dropping is prevented when there are any `SemaphoreRef`s extant, which prevents invalidating a semaphore when there still are potential use-sites.
+This also ensures avoidance of undefined behavior.

 - It's not clear if moving a `sem_t` value is permitted after it's been initialized with `sem_init()`.
 The POSIX and OpenIndiana `man` pages say that "copies" (which would be at